rizquadnan/workshop-life-at-tech-backend/README.md

 # The Workshop

 The main purpose of the workshop is to make the participants understand the day-to-day job of a Software Engineer at a Tech Company.
 I believe in the power of learning by doing.
 We learn so much more by actually just practicing rather by doing something else.
-You can think this workshop as a short Software Engineer internship at PT Muhammad Adnan R :D
+You can think this workshop as a short Software Engineer internship at my company AdnanCoWorks :D

 The workshop consists of demo and exercises.
 The instructor will demonstrate a concept.
 Once the participants understood it.
 The participants are challenged to complete an exercise related to the concept.